Imanm02/CE153-FoP/README.md

 ## Assignments

 In the "Assignments" folder, you will find the solutions to the seven practical assignments given during the course.

+## Project

+In the "Project" folder, you will find my implementation of the Course's project.

 ## Exams